 Somehow, we pulled it off without a hitch.

 Okay, that is not entirely true – we do have a hitch, after all.
-It’s a Hensley, one of the safest hitches in the business, though not cheap.
-It kept the Airstream right in line behind us through 50 MPH sustained winds as we barreled south through California on our way back.
+It’s a 2019 Hensley, one of the safest hitches in the business, though not cheap.
+It kept the trailer right in line behind us through 50 MPH sustained winds as we barreled south through California on our way back.

 Our new and improved solar-powered rig

 To make it easy, look at it this way: All RVs have traditional AC outlets (alternating current), similar to those that you would find in a traditional home.
-When your RV is plugged into power at your campsite, those outlets are “hot”, meaning they will deliver power to whatever is plugged into them.
-RVs also have 12v power fed directly from the RV’s batteries.
+When your RV is plugged into power at your campsite, those outlets are “hot”, meaning they will output power to whatever is plugged into them.
+RVs also have 12v power fed directly from the RV’s lithium batteries.
 This 12v power runs the ceiling lights and any monitoring systems available.
 Things you don’t plug in.

 How these components make stuff work